tamasstahl/DV4/README.md

 Parameter: Under this tab you can give parameters.
 There is a slider to change the time period and years.
 There is also a numeric input which is set to showcase the given number of countries only (from 2 to 10).
 Finally, there are two checkboxes to filter down to gender or type of Olympic game (summer or winter).

 Additionally, on all the tabs we can see a data table which showcases 5 athletes with all their information.
-You can search it by word, filter it to 5-10-15 findings per page.
+You can search it by word, filter it to 5/10/15 findings per page.
 Not to mention that the filters are also working for this.

-**Please find my working dashboard daployed to Shinyapps.io. https://tamasstahl.shinyapps.io/semester_project_TS**
+**Please find my working dashboard deployed to Shinyapps.io. https://tamasstahl.shinyapps.io/semester_project_TS**